dozierbrown/Touching-Sounds/README.md

 <sup>1</sup>: Department of Music, Stony Brook University.

 ## Declaration
 A significant portion of this application's functionality was conceptualized by Dr. Margaret Schedel and Nikhil Vohra.
-I would like to acknowledge their contributions to the sonification project in addition Dr. Marie Huffman, Dr. Ellen Broselow, Alex Yeung, Heather Weston, Samantha Bravo, and Namyoung Um.
+I would like to acknowledge their contributions to the sonification project in addition to Dr. Marie Huffman, Dr. Ellen Broselow, Alex Yeung, Heather Weston, Samantha Bravo, and Namyoung Um.

 ## Dependencies
 This software requires several Python packages to be preinstalled.